updated

 Cultural exchange and learning opportunities

-During your homestay in Kyoto, you’ll have the chance to experience the beauty of each season:
+During your homestay in Kyoto, you’ll have the chance to enjoy the beauty of every season:

-cherry blossoms in spring, fireworks and festivals in summer, colorful autumn leaves, and peaceful, snow-covered temples in winter.
+Cherry blossoms in spring/Fireworks and festivals in summer/Colorful autumn leaves/Peaceful, snow-covered temples in winter

-You’ll also get to discover aspects of everyday life in a typical Japanese household,things you won’t find in any guidebook.
+You’ll also get to experience everyday life in a typical Japanese household — things you won’t find in guidebooks — from mealtime routines to family traditions and daily customs.

 • Au pair